-- Wind farm with a capacity of 7 MW in Pylos in Messinia
+- A wind farm with a capacity of 7 MW in Pylos in Messinia

-- Ten PV own production with net-metering systems totalling approximately 100 KW, installed at EKO and BP fuel stations.
+- 11 PV with net-metering systems totaling approximately 135 KW, installed at EKO and BP fuel stations.

 The following projects are in various stages of development:

-- Two P/V projects with a capacity of 12 MW, on property owned by the Group.
+- 2 P/V projects with a capacity of 12 MW, on property owned by the Group.

-- Four biomass power and heat generation units (using agricultural residues as source of energy) with a total capacity of 20 MW, as well as a 1 MW biogas plant.
+- 2 biomass power and heat generation units (using agricultural residues as a source of energy) with a total capacity of 9.7 MW

-- In 2018, the Group submitted applications for production licensing for projects with a total capacity exceeding 200 MW.
+- In 2018, the Group submitted applications for production licensing for projects with a total capacity exceeding 265 MW, whose evaluation is expected.

 - At the same time, HELPE Renewables continuously assesses investments in own production for own consumption at the Group facilities, which are connected to the LV and MV networks.

-HELPE Renewables follows the Safety and Environment procedures adopted by the Group with regard to compliance, reporting, risk and accidents prevention and management, both during the construction phase as well as operation.
-A S&E engineer is appointed for each new project, entrusted with monitoring the relevant issues, supervising works and the S&E licensing stage, as well as the validity term and the renewal of licenses.
+HELPE Renewables follows the Safety and Environment procedures adopted by the Group with regard to compliance, reporting, risk and accidents prevention, and management, both during the construction phase as well as operation.
+An S&E engineer is appointed for each new project, entrusted with monitoring the relevant issues, supervising works, and the S&E licensing stage, as well as the validity term and the renewal of licenses.